Polish spaces for countable and separable structures through quotient encodings: Borel assignment of K -theory

 Recall that for a separable $C^*$-algebra $B$, the group $K_0(B)$ may be defined as the Grothendieck group of Murray--von Neumann equivalence classes of projections in $(B\otimes\mathcal K)^+$ under direct sum.
 When $B$ is unital, this agrees with the Grothendieck group of the commutative monoid $V(B)$ of projections in $\bigsqcup_d M_d(B)$ under direct sum.
 The group $K_1(B)$ is defined as $\pi_0(\mathrm{GL}_\infty(\widetilde B))$, where $\widetilde B$ is the unitisation of $B$, or equivalently as $K_0(SB)$ where $SB=C_0((0,1))\otimes B$ is the suspension; the latter identification follows from Bott periodicity.
 For the precise definitions and basic properties of $K$-theory for operator algebras we refer to R{\o}rdam--Larsen--Laustsen~\cite{RordamLarsenLaustsen}, Blackadar~\cite{Blackadar}, and Wegge-Olsen~\cite{WeggeOlsen}; we use these definitions without further comment.

-\begin{remark}[Comparison with the standard codings] Farah--Toms--T\"ornquist proved that ordered $K_0$ and $K_1$ are Borel computable in the standard $\Gamma/\Xi$ parameterisations; see Section~3 of \cite{FarahTomsTornquist}.
+\begin{remark} Farah--Toms--T\"ornquist proved that ordered $K_0$ and $K_1$ are Borel computable in the standard $\Gamma/\Xi$ parameterisations; see Section~3 of \cite{FarahTomsTornquist}.
 By Remarks~\ref{rem:other-codings} and~\ref{rem:Xi-ideals}, those codings are Borel equivalent to the present quotient-ideal coding.
 Thus the existence of a Borel $K$-theory assignment in our framework is known \emph{a priori}.
 The point of the present section is to construct such assignments internally in the quotient/Wijsman setting and to record some explicit complexity information there. \end{remark}